OxfordTechnicalSolutions/ucom-decoder/README.md

 as well as an example tool which can convert UCOM data from UDP stream or file to CSV file.

+## Third-Party Libraries
+This project makes use of the following third-party open-source libraries:

+- nlohmann/json for JSON parsing
+- pybind11 for C++ / Python bindings

+See the relevant sub-folder for their licences.

 ## Clone the repository

 ```sh